 The Support Act Wellbeing Helpline is a free, confidential counselling service that is available 24/7 to anyone working in Australian music or the arts, who needs to talk to some one about any aspect of their wellbeing.

 It is delivered in partnership with Access EAP*, with funding support from the Australian Government through the Office for the Arts, and is staffed by professional counsellors who offer expertise in all areas related to mental health (e.g. depression, anxiety, addiction, suicidal feelings) as well as issues which can be mental health related (such as loneliness, relationship breakdown, financial worries, illness and workplace conflict).

 ARTICLES about DEPRESSION

 33 How Loneliness Tells You Where to Go, with David Whyte | 19 MIN

 An exploration of loneliness and solitude.

 The Lonely Hour is a podcast about loneliness–but it’s not a bummer.
-Julia Bainbridge has created a space to talk openly in hopes of both de-stigmatizing loneliness and underscoring the joys of solitude
+Julia Bainbridge has created a space to talk openly in hopes of both de-stigmatising loneliness and underscoring the joys of solitude.

 Listen to The Lonely Hour here